-Update: The Bureau of Land Management (BLM) released a environmental assessment (EA) for segments 8 and 9 on November 3, 2017, beginning a 30-day comment period.
+Update: The Bureau of Land Management (BLM) released a final environmental assessment (EA) for segments 8 and 9 on January 5, 2018.

 The BLM is the lead federal agency under the National Environmental Policy Act (NEPA) and is coordinating the preparation of the environmental analysis and related environmental laws with cooperating agencies.
 NEPA is a federal law that requires federal agencies to prepare a detailed statement of the effects of major federal actions that can significantly affect the quality of the human environment.

 Under NEPA, the BLM prepared a draft environmental impact statement (EIS) and final EIS that analyzed and disclosed the effects of the proposed project and its alternatives.
 The draft EIS was published on July 29, 2011 and was followed by a public comment period.

 The final EIS was released by the BLM on April 26, 2013, which was available for public review and comment through June 28, 2013.
 The BLM received 336 comments on the final EIS.